rocket-pool/old.docs.rocketpool.net/src/guides/node/create-validator.md

 The salt that gets generated is specific to the following variables:
 - The network you're using (either the Prater Testnet or Mainnet)
 - The node address
-- The deposit type 16 ETH
+- The deposit type (16 ETH is currently the only valid option)
 - The salt

 If you change any of those variables, the minipool address for a given salt will change as well.